scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 In 2000, Stephen "Gabriel" Lane (a.k.a.
 "Calico Jack")—a [motorcycle enthusiast](https://web.archive.org/web/20040421073844/http://scriptsharks.com/bike/index.php) and [Senior Software Engineer for the New Orleans Saints](https://web.archive.org/web/20030108200615/http://scriptsharks.com/resume.html)—created ScriptSharks.com as a place "[designed by a programmer for programmers](https://web.archive.org/web/20020125192310/http://scriptsharks.com/)," where he could share tutorials, manage code projects, and provide other resources for programmers.
 He was fluent in numerous programming languages, and provided the full source code for dozens of programs he'd written, all for free.

-Truly a go-getter.
-And generous to boot!
-Stephen was basically living my dream.
-And he wasn't much older than me.
+When I first started programming, back in 1995, I didn't have the Internet, and it was hard to find resources from which to learn.
+So I appreciated when successful people like Stephen shared their code and experience with the community.
+It seemed like he was living my dream, and he wasn't much older than me.

-From his website, I knew that Stephen preferred the Linux operating system, and preferred to develop websites using PHP with the Apache web server and MySQL database.
-A port scan revealed ports `22` and `80` were open, and not much else.
-These ports were provided by **OpenSSH** and **Apache**, each fully up-to-date and patched (to my knowledge).
+From his website, I knew that Stephen used the Linux operating system, and designed websites using PHP, hosted with Apache and MySQL.
+(A typical [LAMP stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)).)
+I scanned the server's ports; `22` and `80` were open, but not much else.
+These ports were provided by **OpenSSH** and **Apache**, each fully up-to-date and patched.

 ## Initial Access

-Gaining access to the ScriptSharks server was a challenge.
-I had to identify potential vulnerabilities in the website's backend code, exploit them to extract credentials, and use those credentials to gain console access to the host.
+Curiosity killed the cat.
+I'm glad I'm not a cat.

 ### Vuln Discovery

 (MITRE: [T1588.006](https://attack.mitre.org/techniques/T1588/006/))

 After learning about Stephen and his technical knowledge, I was excited to explore the guides and source code provided on his site.
-One of the guides covered [Sessions and Authentication Systems](https://web.archive.org/web/20031218204612/http://www.scriptsharks.com:80/articles/sessions.php), including SQL table layouts and code for checking and terminating user sessions.
+My first stop was his guide to designing [Sessions and Authentication Systems](https://web.archive.org/web/20031218204612/http://www.scriptsharks.com:80/articles/sessions.php) in PHP.
+My original goal was to practice SQLi attacks; it seemed likely that his site's auth code would be similar to that in his guide, which included SQL table layouts and code samples.
+If there was a vulnerability to be found, this was a good place to start hunting.

-Here's the session-checking code:
+Here's the session-checking code from Stephen's guide:

 ```php
 function is_logged_in() {